Homeowner Documents -- Keep for Tax Purposes

 Cost of home improvements (for figuring gain on sale of home)

 When selling a home, the difference between basis of the property (the buying price) and selling price determines the amount of gain.
-Cost for home improvements will increase the basis and thereby reduce the gain and potential tax during the year of sale.
+Cost for home improvements will increase the basis and thereby reduce the gain and potential

 Form 1098

 The Form 1098 is a tax document generated by your mortgage company each year.
 It shows the total mortgage interest paid (including point paid on a new home purchase.)
-The 1098 may include amount paid for property tax, but not always.
-These figures are used in calculating the Itemized Deduction (Schedule A) amount to determine if it exceeds the Standard Deduction.
+The 1098 may include amount paid for property tax, but

 Points paid during a home refinance